bramble-lang/bramble-lang/design/features/projects.md

 to be implemented and so is better to build towards that).
 4. Name the LLVM output file after the project rather than `output.ll` or `output.s` or whatever.
 5. Name the output binary after the project rather than `output` :).
+6. Need to have a policy on picking the name for a project.
+Will be the name of the directory storing the source files, but should put that into code.
+Also, need to have a policy for when the input is a single file (filename?).

 Things to Learn First:
 1. How does linking work in LLVM?
 How can I output multiple LLVM files and link them together?